PAINT DECONTAMINATION

 A decontaminated surface is the proper way to prepare the vehicle to allow wax, sealant or ceramic coating to fully bond.

-NOTE: Any type of mechanical "clay bar" treatment should not be used on a ceramic coated vehicle paint surface.
+NOTE: Any type of mechanical "clay bar" treatment should NOT be used on a ceramic coated vehicle paint surface.

 Decontamination of the paint surface is critical to proper auto paint care.
 Increased traffic levels, and pollution have made paint contamination a rapidly growing problem.
 All paint contaminants need to be removed before polishing the paintwork.

-FOLLOW US
+CONTACT US